splunk/public-o11y-docs/get-started/o11y-ai-promptlibrary.rst

 When a service is experiencing problems, possible prompts you might use to help resolve the incident include the following:

-* Example 1: Show me the last 3 traces for apm-classic errors.
+* Show me the last 3 traces for apm-classic errors.

-* Example 2: Paymentservice in online boutique env is having issues in past 15 mins.
+* Paymentservice in online boutique env is having issues in past 15 mins.
 What's going on?

-* Example 3: Paymentservice in online boutique env is having issues in past 15 mins.
+* Paymentservice in online boutique env is having issues in past 15 mins.
 Look for any relevant error exemplar traces.
 Once you've identified the exemplar traces, analyze each full trace by its trace ID

 .. raw:: html

     <embed>
-      <h4>Example prompt 1: Poor<a name="id1" class="headerlink" href="#id1" title="Permalink to this headline">¶</a></h4>
+      <h4>Example prompt: Poor<a name="id1" class="headerlink" href="#id1" title="Permalink to this headline">¶</a></h4>
     </embed>

 :guilabel:`Show me the last 3 traces for apm-classic errors.`